joelbraganza/credit-card-fraud-detection/README.md

 Feature analysis and selection using:
-ANOVA analysis(for identifying relationship between the continuous and categorical target) feature selection techniques using Lasso and Random-Forests feature importance
+ANOVA analysis(for identifying relationship between the continuous and categorical target) feature selection techniques using Lasso and Random-Forests feature importance.

-Models:
+Model development:
-Decision-Trees
+Decision-Trees,
-Random-Forests
+Random-Forests,
-Logistic-Regression
+Logistic-Regression,
-K-Nearest-Neighbours
+K-Nearest-Neighbours,
-Support-Vector-Machines
+Support-Vector-Machines,
-Multinomial-Naive Bayes
+Gaussian Naive-Bayes,
-Deep-Neural-Network using Keras
+Deep-Neural-Network using Keras.

 In the end have compared the error metrics of all the above models like accuracy-score and False-Negative-Rate.